ansys/pymapdl/README.rst

    ``(.full)``, and ASCII block archive ``(.cdb)`` files.

 See the `Documentation <https://akaszynski.github.io/pyansys/>`_ page for more details, and the `Examples gallery <https://akaszynski.github.io/pyansys/examples/index.html>`_ for some examples.

+Be sure to visit the discord channel at `pyansys Discord Channel <https://discord.gg/QDaTdx3>`_

 Installation